homo-iocus/hackathon-for-crisis-app-for-gaap-aoz-challenge/user-stories.md

 - U1: As an admin I want to open a crisis and assign people to their roles and invite them to the platform.
 - U2: As a member of the crisis management I want to have an overview (dashboard) of all actions I can do based on priorities so that they can act quickly.
+(Daniel)
 - U3: As a member of the crisis management I want to quickly search for goods that need to be requested.
 - U4: As a member of the crisis management I want to see the details about a good.
 - U5: As a member of the crisis management I want to make requests goods in order to allocate them as fast as possible.